 List all employment (paid and unpaid) including nature of work and dates of employment.
-Also, include academic and professional awards, honors, teaching experience, subject matter expertise, language(s) proficiency other than English, and your familiarity with research or communications technologies.
+Also, include academic and professional awards, honors, teaching experience, subject matter expertise, language(s) proficiency other than English, relevant international experience, and your familiarity with research or communications technologies.

 What should I address in my personal statement?

 This statement, which should convey your passion for the field, should be three to four pages long, typed and double spaced.
 Care should be taken to submit a clear, concise and well‐written essay.
 The statement should address the following questions:

 - Why do you want to pursue the Master of Public Diplomacy at USC?

 - With whom do you want to study and why?

 - How will you utilize your training in Public Diplomacy after receiving your Master’s degree?

 What type of writing sample is required?

 Submit an academic paper that you solely wrote for any college or university course.
 The writing sample should not exceed 10 pages.